madeofpendletonwool/PinePods/completed_todos.md

 - [] Implement episode filtering on local download page
 - [] Implement episode filtering on queue page
 - [] Implement episode filtering on search page
-- [] Add loading spinner when adding podcast via people page
-- [] Fix issues with refreshing

-- [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
-- [] People Table with background jobs to update people found in podcasts
-- [] Subscribe to people

 - [] Full Screen Episode should have clickable podcast header to open pod page
-- [] Podcasts alternative view - 3 per line

 - [] Make new category button more obvious.
 - [] Make category delete button bigger
-- [] Android play/pause episode metadata

 Mobile:

 - [] Fix chrome full episode screen time slider, color wrong and on chrome the tab doesn't line up
-- [] On mobile get queue adjust working
 - [] On mobile remove refresh and hamburger menu when full screen.
 Just send the drop to the top
 - [] On mobile make the action buttons larger
 - [] On mobile make the volume slider drop below Shownotes
 - [] When pod is playing play and skip are too far left, also make image raise full screen as well as title.
 Maybe drag to raise?
 - [] On mobile further squish image to fit more on screen?
 - [] On mobile long press to add to saved etc...?
-- [] On mobile local Downloads is page broken - doesn't open
+- [] On mobile local Downloads page is broken - doesn't open
 - [] Mobile loading screen causes search to jump to right and playing pod to go too low
 - [] On mobile nextcloud doesn't redirect back after adding
 - [] mobile version giving one of two share links wrong.
 Provides the current server - which on mobile is wrong

-- [ ] Seriously dig into podcast 3x layout
+pre-0.7.0:

+- [] People Table with background jobs to update people found in podcasts
+- [] Subscribe to people
+- [] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists
+- [] Queue adjmustment for mobile devices
+- [] Update queue slider to be centered
+- [] Add loading spinner when adding podcast via people page
+- [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
+- [] Fix issues with refreshing
+- [] Android play/pause episode metadata
+- [] On mobile get queue adjust working
-- [ ] Finalize loading states so you don't see login page when you are already authenticated
+- [] Finalize loading states so you don't see login page when you are already authenticated

-Probably done
+done but needs testing

+- [ ] Seriously dig into podcast 3x layout - Works but couple issues
+      deleting pod doesn't work from page and needs layout change so that it doesn't scale down on small screens Change so that full image is shown.
+Not zoomed view of it
 - [] client local download function broken.
 Need android compiling alternative to reqwest

 Version 0.7.0